sympodius/haiverin.scot/content/tech/thousand-year-org-vampire/index.md

 All the same, let us assume that we will eventually write those code blocks and that they will give us the correct information to populate these variables.
 The rest of the code is then using these variables to apply the rules of the game about which prompt we need to resolve next.
 The `move-by` amount is determined by rolling dice (which we'll fake in software later on) and says how many prompts we need to move by, and in which direction.
 We then add that to the current prompt number, and check that we've not gone lower than the lowest prompt number available.

 We're still not done though, because it's possible the new prompt doesn't exist, or that we've resolved it before.
 Therefore, we need to check against the list of all prompts, and the list of prompts used so far.
-If we have used a prompt before, then we can see if we have tried all variants of that prompt.
-If we have, then we just go one prompt up and do all the checks again.
+If we have used a prompt before, we can then check other variants of that prompt.
+If we have already used all the prompt's variants, then we just go one prompt up and do all the checks again.

 One last thing to watch for is that we've not gone higher than the last prompt.
 If so, we just resolve the last prompt.
 Since the last prompt is a game-ending prompt, doing this should not mean that we are repeating it.